geflx/scheduling-routing-optimization/README.md

-# Integrated machine scheduling and vehicle routing problem
+# Integrated Machine Scheduling and Vehicle Routing Problem

 Solving the problem of schueduling jobs to be processed in a linear machine and then decide routes and vehicles to perform the delivery.
 A different approach of the problem is treated here with included factors like the jobs and vehicle different sizes.
 Solutions are showing good results in a very short time using metaheuristics (compared to IBM ILOG CPLEX).